 The newest Safari version for iOS enables users to close all browser tabs that are launched all together.
 This makes it a breeze to manage and end different browser sessions, rather than closing each tab manually.

-Steps to Close All Safari Tabs on iDevices
+4 Steps to Close all Tabs in Safari on iPhone or iPad

 - Launch Safari on your iDevice if you haven’t already.